College Binder Organization in 10 Simple Steps (or Less)

-I’ve written elsewhere that being organized is one of the core qualities of good students.
+I’ve written elsewhere that organization skills are one of the core qualities of good students.
 When you know where everything is, you don’t waste time looking for stuff you can’t find.
-So being organized improves both productivity and time management.
+So, being organized both reduces stress and increases productivity.

 Disclosure: This post may contain affiliate links.
 If you make a purchase through my links, I earn a commission, at no additional cost to you.
 To learn more, you can read my full disclaimer here.

-Before we launch into binder organization, I wanted to delve into the big debate: should you use notebooks or binders for college?
-Clearly, I’m a binder fan, but I want you to know why I recommend that college students use binders .
+Before we launch into binder organization, I want to delve into the big debate: should you use notebooks or binders in college?
+Clearly, I’m a binder fan, but I want you to know why I recommend college students use binders .

 Before I wrote this post, I had no idea there’s an intense and fairly passionate binder vs. notebook debate among college and college-bound students.
 I did some research and here’s what I found.

 The primary disadvantage of binders is that they’re bulkier than notebooks and harder to carry.
-The contents of a binder can also get out of order very easily if you’re not careful, something you don’t have to worry about with fixed-page spiral notebooks.
+The contents of a binder can also get out of order very easily if you’re not careful.

 Binders also tend to be more expensive than spiral notebooks.
 However, you can reuse binders from one semester to the next, which is often not possible with notebooks.